I. Nelson Rose

-I. Nelson Rose (born May 23, 1950), an internationally known scholar, author and public speaker, is recognized as one of the world's leading experts on gambling and gaming law.
+I. Nelson Rose (born May 23, 1950) is an internationally known scholar, author, and public speaker recognized for his contributions to gambling and gaming law.
 He is currently a Professor Emeritus at Whittier College and a Visiting Professor at the University of Macau.
 Rose is best known for his internationally syndicated blog and column and his 1986 book, Gambling and the Law.

 Impact on legal gambling

 Rose has been instrumental in protecting underage and problem gamblers.
 In “Compulsive Gambling and the Law,” Rose described how the views of society, and thus of the law, toward problem gambling are changing.
-In his writings and public presentations, he explained how courts and lawmakers were struggling with the concept that a person might bet too much because they were ill, rather than because they were morally weak.
-He incorporated the California Council on Problem Gambling, got it tax exempt status and served as its Legal Vice President for many years.
+In his writings and public presentations, he explained how courts and lawmakers struggled with the concept that a person might bet too much because they were ill, rather than because they were morally weak.
+He incorporated the California Council on Problem Gambling, got it tax exempt status, and served as its Legal Vice President for many years.
 He wrote the bill providing funding for the Texas Counsel on Problem Gambling.
 In 1995 he presented his research at the North American Think Tank on Youth Gambling at Harvard Medical School on the minimum age to gamble set by jurisdictions around the world.
 One of his findings was that New York had no minimum age for playing bingo for money.
 When his paper was published, he was contacted by the New York Council on Problem Gambling, who worked with him and succeeded in having the minimum age set at 18.
 He testified on behalf of the government of the Czech Republic in a multi-hundred-million-dollar international treaty hearing that some of the main purposes for regulating gambling, including the removal of thousands of slot machines in the country, was to protect minors and problem gamblers.
 He provided similar testimony to the government of New South Wales in Australia, which adopted his recommendations.
 In 1990, he argued the case of Erickson v.
 Desert Palace, Inc., before the Ninth Circuit, on behalf of a 19-year-old boy who was denied a million-dollar slot machine jackpot by Caesars Palace, and asked the U.S. Supreme Court to hear the appeal.
-Rose was instrumental in getting other governments and operators to put in place protections for compulsive and underage gamblers.